-Definition and Examples of Form 1099-DIV
+Definition and Example of Form 1099-DIV

 Form 1099-DIV reports dividends and distribution income to both the IRS and the taxpayer.
-Its formal name is Form 1099-DIV, Dividends and Distributions.
-If you receive dividend payments or mutual fund distributions exceeding $10 in a tax year, you’ll typically get a Form 1099-DIV.
-Your financial institution must send both you and the IRS a copy of the form by a prescribed deadline in the following tax year.
+Its formal name is "Dividends and Distributions."
+You'll get a Form 1099-DIV if you receive dividend payments or mutual fund distributions exceeding $10 in a tax year.
+Your institution must send both you and the IRS a copy of the form by a certain deadline after the tax year closes.

 Who Uses Form 1099-DIV?

-Types of Form 1099
+Other Types of Forms 1099

 Where To Get a Form 1099-DIV